martinhynar/kafka-consumer/README.md

 ```
 + Run `go run kafka-consumer.go`

-The client will subscribe to `experimental` topic and will try to find topics after January 1st, 2018.
-Then it will seek to the position.
+The client will subscribe to `experimental` topic and will try to find topics after given timestamp (in configuration `start-timestamp-ms`).
+Then it will rewind to the position.
 This means, all records after this moment will be read.
-Practically, it will seek to offset 0, but not directly but by calling `OffsetsForTimes` function.